jordankettles/StocktakeCloud/README.md

 -	Read all previous stored stocktakes in the database using ‘records.php’.
 -	Delete stocktake products from the database using ‘delete_product.php’.
 -	Add new stocktake products to the database using ‘insert_product.php’.
--	Allow a Client access to their business's database.
+-	Allow a client access to their business's database.
+-	Remove client access to their business's database.
--	Enter the email for notifications using SNS
+-	Enter the email for notifications using SNS.

 ### RDS instance